Chalmers-Formula-Student/coneScenes-web/_pages/dataset.md

 ```
 # format: [x, y, z, dx, dy, dz, yaw, category_name]
-1.23 1.42 -0.4 0.23 0.23 0.33 0.0 Cone
+1.23 1.42 -0.4 0.23 0.23 0.33 0.0 Cone_Yellow
 ...
 ```

-> Note: There is currently n support for multiple types of cones but this seems like it could be a nice addition.
-We are open to suggestions here.
-We believe a simple tool could be made to reannotate the data with color information pliting `Cone` into 2 classes.
+There are 4 possible labels for the cones: `Cone_Yellow`, `Cone_Blue`, `Cone_Orange` and `Cone_Big`.
+The `Cone_Big` label is used for the big cones that are usually placed at the start and end of the track.

 ### Unlabeled Clouds

+For each scan in a scene we also provide n amount of past scans.
+These previous scans are not annotated in themselfs but their oddometry is published so they can be used aggregated with the labeled scans.
+This is useful for training models that require temporal information or to build a denser cloud.
+The number of unlabeled clouds is not fixed and can vary from scene to scene.